 Top 3 Largest U.S. Cord Blood Banks, by Units Banked

-These three companies are not only the three market leaders in the United States by number of cord blood and cord tissue units banked, but are also some of the largest cord blood banks worldwide.
+These three companies are not only the three market leaders in the United States by the number of cord blood and cord tissue units banked but are also some of the largest cord blood banks worldwide.

 Viacord stands out in the marketplace because ViaCord has been part of PerkinElmer, a global company with $2.2 billion dollars in annual revenue, since October of 2006.

 Currently, ViaCord has released the most cord blood units for medical transplant and has the highest cord blood transplant survival rate among companies who have disclosed complete transplant data.
 The one-year survival rate of patients who were treated with ViaCord cord blood units is 88%, and the long-term patient survival rate is 82%.1